-The reality is that if you’re ignoring CPA, you might be burning a lot of money you don’t need to for customers that aren’t spending enough to justify it, or visitors that aren’t converting at all.
+The reality is that if you’re ignoring CPA, you might be burning a lot of money you don’t need to for customers who aren’t spending enough to justify it, or visitors who aren’t converting at all.

 We see businesses looking only at their overall bounce rate without digging deeper to see which traffic sources are bringing the most engaged visitors and which landing pages might need a better user experience.